LiorZ/hdac8_thesis/thesis.rst

 ..

+TODO: Replace that figure with one that doesn't have a red underline in the word deacetylation.

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.